TaylorCarrick/ArduinoBluetoothController/README.md

 # ArduinoBluetoothController

-This is part of the code from a Research project I was a part of in the summer of 2013.
+Team oriented project that measured signal range, quality, and interference caused by different materials encountered in a commercial building environment.

-It was used to control a robot with a bluetooth app.
+This is the section of code to control the robots with a bluetooth application.

 ![](images/firststeprobo.jpg)